Blue Gradation Modern Kobachi Small Bowl

 Maker / Brand

-Their tableware aims to enrich the dining experience of foodies around the world by generously incorporating traditional and high quality Japanese ceramic manufacturing techniques.
+Their creations aim to enrich the dining experiences of foodies around the world by incorporating a generous amount of traditional and high-quality Japanese ceramic manufacturing techniques.

-Crafted in the Tono region of Gifu Prefecture, Mino ware is celebrated for its rich heritage and versatility within Japanese dinnerware.
+Crafted in the Tono region of Gifu Prefecture, Mino ware is celebrated for its rich heritage and versatility among Japanese ceramics.

 A defining feature of Mino ware is its remarkable variety.
 Unlike many other Japanese pottery that adheres to a singular style, Mino ware boasts more than fifteen different styles, each with its unique charm developed over centuries.
-This region now accounts for over fifty percent of Japan's ceramic production, highlighting its unrivaled popularity.
+This region now accounts for over 50 percent of Japan's ceramic production, highlighting its unrivaled popularity.

-In recognition of its cultural significance, Mino ware was designated as a traditional craft in 1978 by the Ministry of International Trade and Industry (now the Ministry of Economy, Trade and Industry).
+In recognition of its cultural significance, Mino ware was designated as a traditional craft in 1978.
 Mino ware continues to enchant with its blend of historical depth and contemporary relevance, truly embodying a high standard of craftsmanship.

 Choose options